ziesha-network/zoro/README.md

 # ⚔️ Zoro

-Zoro is the SNARK circuit implementation of Zeeka's Main Payment Network contract.
+Zoro is the SNARK circuit implementation of Ziesha's Main Payment Network contract.
 This readme tries to explain the circuit in detail, for someone who is not an expert in Zero-Knowledge proofs.

 ### Prime-Field elements

 Prime Field elements are integers that reside in the range `[0..p)` where `p` is a prime number.
 For different configurations of different proving systems, the value of `p` is different.
-E.g for proving systems based on Bls12-381 elliptic-curves (Which is the curve used by Zeeka Network), `p` is:
+E.g for proving systems based on Bls12-381 elliptic-curves (Which is the curve used by Ziesha Network), `p` is:

 ```
 0x73eda753299d7d483339d80809a1d80553bda402fffe5bfeffffffff00000001